 Student Seminars are required of students in their second year and beyond.
 All students present their research progress to the community yearly, starting in year 2.
 Students most often coordinate their annual Special Committee meeting with their presentation, to gain feedback both on research progress and their communication skills.
 Students are expected also to broaden their scientific knowledge by attendance at the MBG Department research seminars series, which brings in outside speakers at the forefront of the biological science fields.

 Course/Grade Expectations: For courses with a letter grade, students are expected to receive a “B” (3.0) or better to remain in good standing in the program.
-If a student receives a C+ or lower grade in any core BMCB course, no credit is given for that course, implying that the course must be retaken if it is a required course.
+If a student receives a C+ or lower grade in any core BMCB course, no credit is given for that course, implying that the course must be retaken.
 Students can enroll in undergraduate courses to expand areas of knowledge for personal/professional growth.
 However, undergraduate level courses (e.g. 3000 level) cannot be used to fulfill program requirements.